 - Test brakes, horn, and steering system

 - Look for damage on the mast and overhead guard

 You can contact the forklift dealer where you purchased or financed your forklift to ask if they have an operator’s manual with a recommended list of things to inspect.
 Having this information readily available can save you time and ensure that you are conducting an inspection based on the make and model of your forklift.

 Mark your floors.

 When marking your floors, consider adding large, colorful icons, too.
-A big yellow forklift, for example, is a great addition to a forklift path.
-Floor marking can be achieved with heavy-duty stickers, commercial paint and floor marking tape.
-There are also commercial painting companies that specialize in floor marking; they can create the aisles and passageways your business needs to operate safely.
+A big yellow forklift, for example, is an excellent addition to a path.
+Floor marking can be achieved with heavy-duty stickers, commercial paint, and floor marking tape.
+Commercial painting businesses specialize in floor marking; they can create the aisles and passageways your business needs to operate safely.

-When you consider the time and expense involved with on-the-job accidents and Worker’s Compensation claims, not identifying and correcting forklift hazards poses risks to your bottom line.
-So, it is important that you do everything you can to prevent forklift injuries and help your employees be as productive as possible.
+Considering the time and expense involved with on-the-job accidents and Worker’s Compensation claims, not identifying and correcting forklift hazards poses risks to your bottom line.
+So, you must do everything possible to prevent forklift injuries and help your employees be as productive as possible.

 Balboa Capital, a Division of Ameris Bank, is not affiliated with nor endorses the Occupational Health and Safety Administration or the U.S. Department of Labor.
 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.